-The problems and tasks AI can assist with taking many forms, as businesses are adopting AI to save time or drive up productivity in a variety of environments and use cases.
+The problems and tasks AI can assist with take many forms, as businesses are adopting AI to save time or drive up productivity in a variety of environments and use cases.

-In manufacturing environments, for example, humans are working side-by-side with cobots – aka collaborative robots – capable of learning and adapting to new industrial tasks.
-Marketing teams are using generative AI like ChatGPT to personalize emails and write SEO-friendly content.
-And human resources departments are applying AI in hiring scenarios, like using AI-powered software to screen job candidates and analyze applications.
+In manufacturing environments, for example, humans are working side-by-side with cobots – a.k.a. collaborative robots – capable of learning and adapting to new industrial tasks.
+Marketing teams are using generative AI like ChatGPT to personalise emails and write SEO-friendly content.
+And human resources departments are applying AI in hiring scenarios, like using AI-powered software to screen job candidates and analyse applications.

 Types of artificial intelligence